danielme85/laravel-log-to-db/readme.md

 * or just add all your log-to-db options in your applications config/logging.php file (probably easiest).
 Just follow the configuration example above under the [configuration](#configuration) section.

+Since we are using Lumen we need to specify the config and service providers in the "bootstrap/app.php" file.

 ```
 /*
 |--------------------------------------------------------------------------